Buffalo Girls (miniseries)

 Buffalo Girls is a 1995 American Western television miniseries adapted from the 1990 novel of the same name by Larry McMurtry.
 Directed by Rod Hardy, it starred Anjelica Huston and Melanie Griffith, with Gabriel Byrne and Peter Coyote.
-It was nominated for two Golden Globe and several Emmy awards, and won one for sound mixing.
+It was nominated for two Golden Globe Awards and eleven Primetime Emmy Awards (winning one for Outstanding Sound Mixing for a Drama Miniseries or a Special).
 This miniseries was first aired on the CBS network over two consecutive nights during the spring of 1995.

 Synopsis

 A story of the fading Wild West is told from Calamity Jane's point of view, with overlaid narrative to her eldest daughter about Jane's adventures.